-Still flat on my back, I then opened my eyes, I looked to my left, I looked to my right, and I saw no field.
+Still flat on my back, I opened my eyes.
+I looked to my left.
+I looked to my right.
+I saw no field.
 I saw only shoes, and they were not mine.
-I was surrounded.
-Unsteadily rising to my feet to see who was filling them, I could scarcely believe my eyes.
+I was surrounded by shoes.
+Rising unsteadily to my feet to see who was filling them, I could scarcely believe my eyes.
 I was no longer in an empty field.
-I was immersed in a vast sea of people "a half a million strong."
+I was immersed in a vast sea of people, "a half-a-million strong."

 Gone were my companions.
 Gone was our cooler.
 And gone at that moment was my mind.
-Looking up at the stage, I saw that the voice I heard belonged to a bearded black singer dressed in orange named Richie Havens.
+Looking up at the stage, I saw that that raspy voice belonged to a bearded black singer dressed in orange named Richie Havens.

 I would not see my companions again, or the car, until the last hours of the last day.

 MEANWHILE, BACK IN NEW YORK...

 Suffice it to say that my Woodstock experience was everything the festival has been cracked up to be, in every way